edtroleis/docker-certified-associated-2022/orchestration.md

 ## replicasets

 A replicaset purpose is to maintain a stable set of replica pods running at any given time.
-Replicasets works well in basic functionality like managing pods, scaling pods and similar.
+Replicasets work well in basic functionality like managing pods, scaling pods and similar.

 ```
 kubectl apply -f https://kubernetes.io/examples/controllers/frontend.yaml